Misterr-H/goofyy/readme.md

 ```

 ### Controls
+- Use `Up/Down Arrow` keys to navigate the menu
-- Press `Enter` to start playing
+- Press `Enter` to select a menu item
 - Press `ESC` to exit
-- Type to search for songs
+- Type to search for songs (when in Music screen)

 ## 🛠️ Technical Details